Creative ways to use less plastic

 The list includes straws, paper plates, Styrofoam plates, plastic utensils, napkins, paper towels, cling wrap, and sandwich bags.
 The good news is that there are great alternatives to all of these!
 They might take some getting used to, but once you adjust, you’ll never want to go back!

-Check out these fantastic products for some ideas:
+Check out these fantastic zero waste products for some ideas:

 - Glass or stainless steel straws